Version 1.2.3 of XEP-0167 (Jingle RTP Sessions) has been released.

 Abstract:

-This specification defines a protocol for end-to-end encryption in
+This specification defines a more extensible model for roles and

 Changelog: